ARakhmanov00/azure-project/README.md

 # LB.tf & Scaleset.tf
 In LB.tf & Scaleset.tf files we used below resources:
 resource "azurerm_lb" "example" https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/lb_rule
-When setting up an Azure Load Balancer, you configure a health probe that your load balancer can use to determine if your instance is healthy.
+When setting up an Azure Load Balancer, you configure a health probe that your load balancer can use to determine if your instances are healthy.
 Use resource "resource "azurerm_lb_rule" "example"  to create load balancer Rule

 The backend pool is a critical component of the load balancer.
 The backend pool defines the group of resources that will serve traffic for a given load-balancing rule.